-From a reproductive evolutionary point of view, knowing how to spot a cheater can be validated as being an evolutionary feat.
+From an evolutionary reproductive perspective, knowing how to spot a cheater can be validated as an evolutionary feat.
 It is advantageous for a man to learn how to spot if his woman is cheating because he wouldn’t want to invest in another man’s child.
-For a woman, it is valuable to know if her man is cheating on her because then her children might be at risk of improper care or abandonment.
+It is valuable for a woman to know if her man is cheating on her because then her children might be at risk of improper care or abandonment.

 In recent years, the role of social media has also dangerously contributed to the rise of infidelity.

-In a study done by Russell B. Clayton, active Facebook and Twitter users are more prone to be engaged in extra-conjugal relationships than less active users.
+In a study done by Russell B. Clayton, active Facebook and Twitter users are more prone to be serial cheaters and be engaged in extra-conjugal relationships than less active users.

 Once a cheater always a cheater

-Most people who have coquetted with infidelity usually stop after their first slip, because they realize that what they had done was bad and that they hurt their partner, but not all of them learn their lesson.
+Most people who have coquetted withinfidelity usually stop after their first slip because they realize that what they had done was terrible and that they hurt their partner, but not all of them learn their lesson.